superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 K = number of chunks
 ```

+These first four metrics (above) are the `ragas score` metrics.
+Their harmonic mean provides a comprehensive evaluation of the most critical aspects of a QA system.
+The last four metrics enable more granular evaluation of your RAG pipeline, at an individual component and end-to-end level.
+The first of these last four is:

 - [Context relevancy](https://docs.ragas.io/en/latest/concepts/metrics/context_relevancy.html) - Computed based on how relevant the retrieved context is to the question.
 Context relevancy ranges between 0 and 1, with higher values indicating better relevancy.
 It's calculated as follows:

 ```notion